MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- screenshot uses http://memory-inspector.glitch.me/demo-wasm.html -->

-To review the history of this feature in the Chromium open-source project, navigate to Issue [1103638](https://crbug.com/1103638).
+To review the history of this feature in the Chromium open-source project, see Issue [1103638](https://crbug.com/1103638).

 ### Compute Intersections are now included in the Performance tool